fwsheriff001/wisdom-cess/README.md

-# wisdom-ces this application for my love cess-wisdom
+# cess-wisdom: this application for my love cess-wisdom